priyansh1224/codes-/README.md

 # codes-
-here we inly deploy our projects
+here we only deploy our projects